 - Posterior cerebral stroke.

 - Transient Global Amnesia.

 Laboratory Studies in Fabry Disease

-The microscopic examination of the urine may show mulberry bodies in the sediments, which are distal epithelial cells with accumulated globotriaosylceramide with characteristic spiral-shaped appearance.
+The microscopic examination of the urine may show mulberry bodies in the sediments, distal epithelial cells with accumulated globotriaosylceramide with a characteristic spiral-shaped appearance.

 Electrolyte imbalances that reflect renal failure can be observed.
 Proteinuria may be present.

-When acute stroke is suspected for clinical reasons, routine laboratory tests, such as the determination of complete blood count (CBC), electrolytes, prothrombin time and activated partial thromboplastin time, should be requested.
+For clinical reasons, routine laboratory tests, such as determining complete blood count (CBC), electrolytes, prothrombin time, and activated partial thromboplastin time, should be requested when an acute stroke is suspected.
 You must begin a search for the etiology of the symptoms.

 The level of globotriaosylceramide (Gb3 or GL-3), a glycosphingolipid, may be elevated.

 Enzymatic analysis performed using plasma or leukocytes may show a deficiency of alpha-galactosidase A in men.
 Confirmation by molecular genetic testing of the pathogenic GLA hemizygous variant is necessary.